DiegoEliasCosta/diegoeliascosta.github.io/index.md

 ## News

+- Mar 2021: I will be part of the Technical Program Committee at [SBES 2021](http://cbsoft2021.joinville.udesc.br/sbes-pesquisa.php)!
-- Feb 2021: Our paper "On the Use of Dependabot Security Pull Requests" was accepted at MSR'21!
+- Feb 2021: Our paper ["On the Use of Dependabot Security Pull Requests"](https://www.researchgate.net/publication/349641251) was accepted at MSR'21!
-- Feb 2021: Our paper "How Effective is Continuous Integration in Indicating Single-Statement Bugs?" was accepted at the MSR'21 - Mining Challenge track!
+- Feb 2021: Our paper ["How Effective is Continuous Integration in Indicating Single-Statement Bugs?"](https://www.researchgate.net/publication/349895921) was accepted at the MSR'21 - Mining Challenge track!
 - Feb 2021: Our paper ["Breaking Type-Safety in Go: An Empirical Study on the Usage of the unsafe Package"](https://www.researchgate.net/publication/348973245){:target="_blank"} was accepted at TSE!
 - Feb 2021: Our paper ["On the Impacts and Implications of Biceps Muscle Fatigue in Human Activity Recognition"](https://www.mdpi.com/1424-8220/21/4/1070) was accepted in the Sensors Journal!
 - Jan 2021: I will be part of the program committee of [ICSME 2021](https://icsme2021.github.io/){:target="_blank"}.